-Policies for attendance, scheduling, make-up lessons, tuition, required materials, and more can be found in the Harp Student Handbook available as a PDF via the link below.
+Policies for tuition, attendance, scheduling, make-up lessons, required materials, and more can be found in the Harp Student Handbook (updated each academic year) available as a PDF via the link below.

-- Students are required to have a teacher-approved pedal or lever harp at home or school for daily practice, and the required materials listed in the Handbook.
+- Have at teacher-approved lever or pedal harp at home or school for daily practice as well as the required materials listed in this handbook.

-- Students must listen to harp recordings of pieces they study and perform as part of their daily practice.
+- Listen to harp recordings of pieces they study and perform as part of their daily practice.

-- Students (and parents) must abide by the studio policies outlined in the Handbook, updated each school year.
+- Abide by the studio policies outlined in the Handbook, updated each academic year.